CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 In general, build a level of enviroment is a end users needing based process which it's a long time .
 Remember the data warehouse are not built all at once.
 Instead they are designed and populated a step at a time.
 While the data warehouse is populated with several subjects, you will need to best the performance, then i need to create a next level: data mart level.
 This phenomenon is named "the 1 day to n day".

 ![The 1 day to n day process](developmentCycleLifeInmon.png?raw=true)

+## Important aspects of the desing in immon
+When you design of data warehouse you need to note some the following crucial aspects; if you ignored it, you will hard to modify and get a poor performance in the environment.

+### Granularity
+This is a level of details or summarization of the units of data in the data warehouse.
+The more detail there is, the lower the level of granularity.
+The less detail there is, the higher the level of granularity.

+In almost all cases, data comes into the data warehouse at too high a level of granularity.
+This means that the developer must spend a lot of design and development resources breaking the data apart before it can be stored in the data warehouse.

+The granularity impact following issues:

+1. The high of level in granularity means lowest storage capacity for data and the low of level in granularity means highest storage capacity for data.
+2. More storage capacity, you need more capacity to process it.

+Those are the benefits of granularity:

+1. **Reausability of data**: The granular data found in the data warehouse is the key to use by many people in different ways.
+2. **reconciliation of data**: When same data is used in different ways,if you need to reconciliate the data, it's so easy.
+3. **Flexibility to query**: Depending of the granular data, can you answer all o a subset of query.
+4. **Get all history events**: it contains all historical events in company.
+And the level of granularity is detailed enough that the data can be reshaped across the corporation for many different needs.
+5. **Fast solution to unknown requirements**: When new requirements of knowledge need by the company, the granularity of data must support those requirements.

 # Solutions
 There are some ideas, best practics and methods to solve some problem you might confront while you implement a data warehouse.